chantouchsek/laravel-vue-form-validator/README.md

 [![Build Status](https://img.shields.io/travis/spatie/form-backend-validation/master.svg?style=flat-square)](https://travis-ci.org/spatie/form-backend-validation)
 [![npm](https://img.shields.io/npm/dt/form-backend-validation.svg?style=flat-square)](https://npmjs.com/package/form-backend-validation)

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
-This package provides a `Form` class that does exactly that.
+This package provides a `BaseProxy` class that does exactly that.
 It can post itself to a configured endpoint and manage errors.
 The class is meant to be used with a Laravel back end.

 Take a look at the [usage section](#usage) to view a detailed example on how to use it.